 - Chef Menteur Highway

 There are a number of criteria used to determine the rank of safest neighborhoods in the city, including income, unemployment, and crime rates as well as home prices, population density, and proximity to attractions and entertainment options.
-Although some of the safest neighborhoods offer relatively few things to do, you may also find prices on accommodations increasing
+Although some of the safest neighborhoods offer relatively few things to do, you may also find prices on accommodations increasing.

 The Garden District and Uptown

-The Garden District and Uptown are the safest areas of the city with the lowest crime rates (under two percent).
+The Garden District and Uptown are the safest areas of the city with the lowest crime rates (under 2 percent).
 While a little more scarcely populated, these neighborhoods are great destinations if you're looking to stay among historical buildings and tree-lined boulevards.